rlgraph/rlgraph/README.md

 Upon calling RLgraph, a config JSON is created under ~.rlgraph/rlgraph.json which can be used to change backend settings.
 The current default stable backend is TensorFlow ("tf").
-The PyTorch backend ("pytorch") supports component build and execution, but not all utilities support all backends yet in pre-alpha phase.
+The PyTorch backend ("pytorch") does not support all utilities available in TF yet.
+Namely, device handling for PyTorch is incomplete, and we will likely wait until a stable PyTorch 1.0 release in the coming weeks.

 ## Import and use agents